orgua/shepherd_v2_planning/01_requirements_feasibility.rst

 - Problem: unknown data-rate, use of GPIO, interfaces, programming interface
 - assessment:
    - a simple sensor interface with gpios, spi, i2c would be feasable
+      - there is a free uart5 and half uart4 that could be freed, and 20+ user space gpio
    - SDR exceeds limits of project -> would be better suited on a second beaglebone or PicoZed-Board (Zynq-FPGA + SDR)

 Separate RF-Interferer